section decoration triangle

 Should a student participate in transition planning?

-The school is required to invite the student if the purpose of the meeting will be transition.
-If the student does not attend the IEP meeting, the school must ensure that the student's preferences and interests are considered in the transition planning.
-This can be accomplished by having the student write down his or her goals and interests and share the information with the IEP team, or the student's parent(s) can provide the information to the team.
+The school is required to invite the student if a purpose of the meeting will be consideration of postsecondary goals for the student and transition services needed to assist the student in meeting those goals.
+If the student does not attend the IEP meeting, the school must ensure that the student’s preferences and interests are considered in the transition planning.
+This can be accomplished by having the student write down his or her goals and interests and share the information with the IEP team, or the student’s parent(s) can provide the information to the team.

 Back to top